United States of America

 the United States.
 The long title of the legislation is An act establishing a

-mint, and regulating the Coins of the United States
+mint, and regulating the Coins of the United States.
+This act established

 the silver